 Technology as a means, not an end

 At Lourdes Classical we are not opposed to using any tool that helps us achieve our mission.
 Digital technology is one such tool, but its usefulness is limited.
 We reject the modern notion that the computer is on its way to replacing the teacher.
 We also reject the movement towards, as Martin Cothran put it, burying students further "under the the modern avalanche of disordered information" by handing out iPads to every student.
 Our focus is equipping students with an ability to order things correctly, including an ability to put science and technology at the service of man (and God), not the other way around.
-Again, technology can and does serve our purpose, as evidenced by the digital screen you are reading right now, and our teachers utilize it in a variety of ways.
-But we do not teach technology as an end itself.
-Beginning in 4th grade, students use our mobile laptop cart for research and discovery, and in the rhetoric stage, our students use technology to hone their skills in persuasively presenting the truth.
+Again, technology can and does serve our purpose, as evidenced by the digital screen you are reading right now, and our teachers utilize it in a limited number of ways.
+But studies reveal an inverse relationship between technology use and student well-being and performance.
+(Even Time Magazine calls screens in schools a "$60 billion hoax.")
+So we avoid screens as much as possible and do not teach technology as an end itself.